sous-chefs/chef-splunk/README.md

 * `node['splunk']['inputs_conf']['ports']`: An array of hashes that contain the input port configuration necessary to generate the inputs.conf file.
+* `node['splunk']['inputs_conf']['inputs']`: An array of hashes that contain the input configuration necessary to generate the inputs.conf file.
+This attribute supports all input types.

 For example:
 ```